Review: Along Came Polly (2004)

 Along Came Polly fell victim to what a lot of other films in the genre have fallen victim to over the years; being entirely too deliberate with the comedy.
 A story like this benefits more from accentuating and elevating the romantic aspects to create a richness for the characters to evolve.
 Comedy within this structure will eventually find its way into the picture, you don’t have to force it!
 It also proves once again that just because you have an all-star cast lined up for your movie, it will more than likely not be enough to make up for a subpar script or a weak overall story.

-Brian Sumner is the Host of Dude, What?! and a hopeless romantic in search of undying love for the perfect Comedy.
+Brian J. Sumner is the Host of Dude, What?!, author of The Secrets of Dr. Killiecrankie and a hopeless romantic in search of undying love for the perfect Comedy.

 Jim Miller